XYlearn/RemoteEverything/README.md

 - working with multiple threads, and so is fluent
 - Realized with no third-party API except JIntellitype

+## Demo
+- have vulnerabilities in server. exploit code is put in client/bin
+- add statusLabel in client
+- client can identify status items

 ## To Do List
 - realized download function
 - show more file information
+- enhance security